febsusi/Data-Analyst-Data-Science-Project/README.md

 Hi, I'm Febriyeni!
 I have a technical background and hold a Bachelor of Science degree in Statistics (Politeknik Statistika STIS).
 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

 # Table of Contents
-About
-Portfolio Projects
+- Portfolio Projects
-Video Games Sales Analysis
+  - Koin Project
-A Mobile Game Data Analysis
+  - A Mobile Game Data Analysis
-A Landing Page Design Experiment
+  - A Landing Page Design Experiment
-Online Advertising Campaign Analysis
+  - Online Advertising Campaign Analysis
-Airbnb Listings Analytics
+  - Airbnb Listings Analytics
-Study Projects
+  - Study Projects
-sklearn ML course
+  - sklearn ML course
-Kaggle 30 Days of ML
+  - Kaggle 30 Days of ML
-Data Analysis Course
-Data Analysis Course Tinkoff-MSU
-Learning SQL
+- SQL
-Python Developer Track
-Computer Science Career Path
-Google Python Class
-Side Projects
-Tableau Vizzes
+- Interpretation
-Certificates
+- Certificates
-Contacts
+- Contacts

 # Portfolio Projects
 In this section I will list some data analytics and data science projects briefly describing the technology stack used to solve cases.